GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The good news about computers is that they do what you tell them to do.
-The bad news is that they do what you tell them to do.
+I think it is inevitable that people program poorly.
+Training will not substantially help matters.
+We have to learn to live with it.

-~ Ted Nelson
+~ Alan Perlis
 <pre>

 </pre>